Thermography Survey Leigh on Sea Image 1

 Thermal Image

-These types of damp areas provide a perfect breeding ground for mould and fungi that can cause some serious health issues.
-Condensation is the most common cause of moisture damage in buildings and can form almost anywhere - floors, walls, ceilings - and can take a long time to dry out as, generally speaking, most of the damage is beneath the surface.
+Damp areas provide the perfect breeding ground for fungi and mould that can lead to serious health issues.
+Moisture damage from condensation is the most common cause behind damp areas in buildings and can form almost anywhere from floors to walls to ceilings and takes a long time to dry out properly as generally speaking most of the damage is hidden beneath the surface.

 Thermal Image